nadeemakhter0602/Crawler/README.md

 A job posting crawler written in python using scrapy framework.

-Currently, it consists of 3 spiders for crawling the sites.
+Currently, it consists of 3 spiders for crawling sites.